hdShang/arxiv-daily/docs/cs-CL/2025-06-17/papers/250617294v2-from-multimodal-perception-to-strategic-reasoning-a-survey-on-ai-gen.md

 ---
 layout: default
-title: From Multimodal Perception to Strategic Reasoning: A Survey on AI-Generated Game Commentary
+title: "From Multimodal Perception to Strategic Reasoning: A Survey on AI-Generated Game Commentary"
 ---

 # From Multimodal Perception to Strategic Reasoning: A Survey on AI-Generated Game Commentary